 Peace Scholars Program

 The Nobel Peace Prize Forum consortium sponsors a Peace Scholars program.
-Two students from each of the six Norwegian Lutheran colleges that make up the consortium will be selected as Peace Scholars and awarded a seven-week educational experience in Oslo, Norway, designed to deepen their understanding of issues and theories regarding conflict, war and peace.
+Two students from each of the six Norwegian Lutheran colleges that make up the consortium are selected as Peace Scholars and awarded a seven-week educational experience in Oslo, Norway, designed to deepen their understanding of issues and theories regarding conflict, war and peace.
 Applications for 2020 are now sought and due Sunday, Feb.
 2, 2020.
 Scholars will be notified by Friday, March 6, 2020, and presented at the Friday Rendezvous in the Back Alley.

 The Nobel Peace Prize Forum is a unique civic learning experience that brings Nobel Laureates, civic leaders, and scholars together with students and other citizens.
 As the Norwegian Nobel Institute’s only such program or academic affiliation outside of Norway, the Nobel Peace Prize Forum has a special mission: to inspire peacemaking by celebrating the work of Nobel Peace Prize winners.
 The event is open to the public and people of all ages are encouraged to attend.
 In addition to the founding schools, academic partners now include the University of Minnesota, University of Denver, California State University-Sacramento, Pacific Lutheran University, Juniata College, University of St. Thomas, and the University of Hawaii, Manoa, among others.
 Community partners include Global Minnesota, youthrive, the Norway House and the American Swedish Institute.

 - International Summer School / University of Oslo

 - Seminar Schedule

 - The 2019 Peace Scholar Program